christopherwira/anon-auth-zkp-set-membership/contracts/README.md

 ## Overview

-We provide the instruction to reproduce our results in our paper.
+We provide the instructions to reproduce our results in our paper.

 Here in this directory, we provide the following Solidity files: